Pennine Walker, a photographic walking diary

 For the day of the weekend with the best weather, and just like I did yesterday, I had a walk in the western part of the Yorkshire Dales.
 I decided to head for this area so that I could take in the great all round views to be had across Morecambe Bay to the Lake District, and to the neighbouring fells in the western part of the Dales.
 Although it had been just two years I'd last been on Gragareth I couldn't resist another visit given the weather forecast.
 It didn't disappoint as it turned out to be a lovely early autumn day for being on the fells, with blue skies, sunny spells, and excellent visibility.
 Like yesterday there was a cold northerly breeze that required a jacket for keeping out the chill.

 From where I parked at the top of Masongill Fell Lane I walked down the track of Tow Scar Road to Westgate Lane, then up Westgate Lane to Thornton Lane, where I turned left and then walked along Thornton Lane into Kingsdale.
 I soon reached a public footpath on the left, which I took, then made my way southwest across the hillside to a track and a gate in a wall that let me reach the top of Hunt's Cross.
 After taking in the view I returned through the gate, followed the track west and then left it to visit the trig point on Tow Scar.
 From the trig point on Tow Scar I then made my way across the limestone pavement of Low Plain to the Cheese Press Stone.
 That found, I crossed Low Plain to reach the byway of Turbary Road.
 I followed this clear track north along the hillside above Kingsdale to its end on the hillside of Turbary Pasture above Yordas Wood (a patch of limestone pavement with a view of Braida Garth Farm provided a good place to stop for lunch).
 Time to head up.
 A fairly clear trod in the grass took me uphill by a wall to reach the summit wall on Gragareth, where a stile was crossed to reach the trig point on the other side of the fell.
 I went straight past the trig point though and down the hillside to visit the cairns of the Three Men of Gragareth.
 After having a break here and taking in the views I made my way back up to the trig point and south to the summit wall.
 At the wall corner at the top of Ireby Fell a stile was used to access this fellside so that I could make my way down Ireby Fell by the eastern side of its eastern boundary wall.
-About half way down I reached a path across the hillside past Marble Steps Pot (a path up the hillside let me visit Marble Steps Pot) to reach the track of Turbary Road.
+About half way down I reached a path across the hillside past Marble Steps Pot (a path up the hillside let me visit Marble Steps Pot) which took me to the track of Turbary Road.
 I followed this downhill back to where I was parked at the top of Masongill Fell Lane.

 Route map